-New Mexico’s draw system is random.
+New Mexico’s draw system is a random drawing system.
 What this means is that each applicant has an equal chance at drawing regardless of how many times they have applied.
-This obviously lends itself to applicants who are just getting started as you could fast track your way into a top-shelf hunt sooner rather than later.
-When it comes to elite opportunities in the western states, units commonly referred to as “the best” have equal odds, which are good odds.
-Applicants can apply with confidence that they are not behind or suffering from a point curve.
+This obviously lends itself to applicants who are just getting started as you could fasttrack your way into a top-shelf hunt sooner rather than later.
+When it comes to elite opportunities in the western states, units commonly referred to as the “best” are those with equal odds, which are good odds.
+An applicant can apply with confidence when they are not behind or suffering from a point curve.
 When applying, the permits are segregated into three categories: the resident pool (84%), the guided pool (10%) and the nonresident pool (6%).
-It is important to note that the guided pool is not exclusively for nonresidents and, although it would often be a mistake for residents to apply in this category, they are allowed to if they see fit.
-See more information on the guided draw here.
+It is important to note that the guided pool is not exclusively for nonresidents and, although it would be a mistake for residents to apply in this category, they are allowed to if they want to.

-New Mexico offers its applicants five choices when applying and they are different than many states.
-The first three selections are going to be considered prior to moving to the next applicant.
+New Mexico offers their applicants five choices when applying.
+Different than many states, the first three selections will be considered prior to moving to the next applicant.
 This means that you need to, at a minimum, apply for three choices you would be interested in hunting as you are essentially as likely to draw your third choice as you are your first on any given applications.
-The fourth choice is often when you select a quadrant of the state to be considered for, meaning, prior to the leftover list being published, if you select a fourth choice you will be awarded a permit in an area that had leftover permits once the draw process was complete.
+The fourth choice is often when you select a quadrant of the state to be considered for, meaning prior to the leftover list being published.
+If you select a fourth choice ,you will be awarded a permit in an area that had leftover permits once the draw process was complete.
 The fifth choice is typically reserved for some sort of population reduction opportunity.